Keyanswers/FMap-Function/Readme.md

-## R Function to do maps with the option of using shapefiles
+## A function in R to create maps with the option to use shapefiles.

 This function provides a way to build maps, considering rivers and lakes.
 Six arguments are mandatory; however, there are enough options to customize the end product.
 This function can save you time even if you use all arguments.